 5 Production tax school district distributions.
-Clarifies that overages in all taconite school district overages are distributed to cities and townships located in the school district in proportion to their share of the school district's net tax capacity.
+Clarifies that overages in all taconite school district overages are distributed to cities and townships located in the school district.

-6 Repealer.
+Repealer.
 Repeals Minn.
 Stat. § 296A.18, subd.
 9, the language of which section 2 moves to a new subdivision 6a.